securitybunker/databunker.org/content/doc/start/_index.md

 With the rise in personal data leaks, we've developed Databunker—a solution aimed at safeguarding customer privacy.
 It's a secure storage system designed specifically to protect **Personally Identifiable Information (PII)**, **Protected Health Information (PHI)**, and **KYC** records.
 Databunker was engineered to prevent sensitive data exposure through **SQL injection** and **unfiltered GraphQL queries**, offering superior protection compared to standard database encryption provided by Database or Cloud vendors.
 Additionally, our product is fully compliant with GDPR regulations.

 ### Database Encryption Reality
-Let's face it, conventional database encryption often provides only a **false sense of security**.
+Let's acknowledge it, conventional database encryption often provides only a **false sense of security**.
 Data is usually encrypted solely at the storage or disk level.
 In the event of **SQL injection** or **incorrectly filtered GraphQL queries**, malicious actors can effortlessly access your data in plain text.

 ### Solution with Databunker
 Databunker offers a paradigm shift in customer data protection: